 I am grateful for the life I have today and those who push me to grow.
 Even when I don’t want to.
 The journey continues.
 Hopefully with an open heart, I honor all those who have walked this path no matter what your experience, and I pray we find a level of peace in our lives.

-(Vernon Gosney is a Jonestown survivor.
+(Vernon Gosney left Jonestown with Congressman Leo Ryan on November 18, 1978, and was seriously wounded during the shootings at the Port Kaituma airstrip.
 His complete collection of writings for the jonestown report is here.)